DamiaV/ImagesLibrary/README.md

 - `-(d + e) ext=i"jp?g"` = `-d -e ext=i"jp?g"` returns the set of JPG images without tags `d` nor `e`; note the `?` to match both `jpg` and `jpeg` extensions, and the `i` flag to disregard case.

-The result is the union of both image sets.
+The parseResult is the union of both image sets.

 ### Tag definitions